-The City of Wood River Illinois is located in Madison County, just over 30 minutes from Downtown St Louis via Interstate 70 and Highway 255.
+The City of Wood River, Illinois is located in Madison County, just over 30 minutes from Downtown St. Louis via Interstate 70 and Highway 255.
 Important roads for the community are Edwardsville Road, Highway 255, Madison Avenue/Highway 143, Central Avenue/highway 111, Vaughn Road, Old St Louis Road, Lewis and Clark Blvd/Highway 3, 6th Street and others.
-The City of Wood River was officially incorporated in 1908 and in 2010 had a population of 10,657 residents.
+The City of Wood River was officially incorporated in 1908.

 The community is served by the public East Alton-Wood River Community High School District #14 which has the East Alton-Wood River High School.
 The Wood River-Hartford School District #15 also serves the community and has the Hartford Elementary School, the Lewis and Clark Elementary School and the Lewis and Clark Junior High School.